Poikilos/IntroCompatiblizer/README.md

 * get_dotext and get_filenamenoext: use splitext
 * get_dotext should return nothing (not filename) when no dot is present
-* changed methods and many variables to underscore naming instead of camelhump
+* changed methods and many variables to underscore naming instead of camelhump (2017-02-26)
-* (2017-02-26) switched from ffmpeg to MP4Box (only when run on linux) to avoid outdated packages which have contat errors and slowness (due to distro retaining old versions of ffmpeg)
+* detect profile path and use cross-platform pathing
-* (2017-02-26) the blank version of the Add Intro button shoud show a message instead of crashing when no files are present
+* create folders needed, to avoid crash on move file if destination folder didn't exist
-* (2017-02-26) create folders needed, to avoid crash on move file if destination folder didn't exist
+* the blank version of the Add Intro button shoud show a message instead of crashing when no files are present
-* (2017-02-26) detect profile path and use cross-platform pathing
+* switched from ffmpeg to MP4Box (only when run on linux) to avoid outdated packages which have contat errors and slowness (due to distro retaining old versions of ffmpeg)

 ## Known Issues
 * add ability to process videos (such as offset time) even if no intro is present